 → UPS SurePost: Ideal for lightweight packages up to 70 pounds with size restrictions.

-→ UPS Ground: Suitable for both lightweight and heavier packages, with a higher weight capacity of 150 lbs.
+→ UPS Ground: Suitable for lightweight and heavier packages, with a higher weight capacity of 150 lbs.

 → UPS SurePost: Generally slower due to the handover process from UPS to USPS.
 Delivery is estimated at 2-7 days.